kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

  # Project Architecture:

 The migration process involves the following components:
-- Source Platform (Bitbucket):- Contains the repositories to be migrated.
+- Source Platform (Bitbucket):- Contains the repository to be migrated.
 - Includes repository history, branches, and pull requests.

 - Destination Platform (GitHub):- The target platform where repositories will be hosted.